tsuereth/glog/content/post/2020/01/25_ageofwonders3.md

 At least in the campaign missions I was playing, there are no Civ-style peaceful victory conditions: no United Nations of Wizards, no magic space rockets.
 Just war.

-Structurally, I'm really impressed by Age of Wonders III, and in a way it's the follow-up I've always wanted to {{% game "Heroes of Might and Magic III: The Restoration of Erathia" %}}Heroes of Might and Magic III{{% /game %}} (a childhood favorite).
+Structurally, I'm really impressed by Age of Wonders III, and in a way it's the follow-up I've always wanted to [Heroes of Might and Magic III](game:Heroes of Might and Magic III: The Restoration of Erathia) (a childhood favorite).
 I think it could be a real treat for someone who's super-into turn-based combat strategy.

 But my preferred playstyle doesn't seem compatible with the campaign, and I don't find the tactical combat interesting enough to keep working at it.